On Doubly Robust Inference for Double Machine Learning in Semiparametric Regression: Inference when only one nuisance parameter is estimated consistently

-But as $M^*(L)$ is estimated non-parametrically, the rate of $\hat{M}(L_i)$ will be slower than $n^{-1/2}$ and so the right hand side of the above inequality fails to be $o_P(n^{-1/2})$.
+But as $M^*(L)$ is estimated non-parametrically, the rate of $\hat{M}(L_i)$ may be $n^{-1/2}$ or likely slower, and so the right hand side of the above inequality fails to be $o_P(n^{-1/2})$.
 Although the misplaced correction term will converge to zero, it does not do this fast enough to retain asymptotic linearity.
+In the following section, we will remedy this.